getgud-io/cpp-getgud-sdk/README.md

   An example of a Game is a CS:GO game which has 30 macthes (AKA rounds) inside it.
   ```

 * `Match` represents the actual play time that is streamed for analysis.
+The `Match` is the containr of the actions that occured in the match's timespan.
 Like `Game`, `Match` also has a GUID which will be provided to you once you start a new match.

   ```
   An example of a Match is a single CS:GO round inside the game.